CarolineBolandin/chromeEyeDropperTCC/README.md

 of web page colors using the ColorAdd symbols.
 Currently works on Chromium and Google Chrome.

 ## Licenses
-Eye Dropper extension, the use is made possible through a released under a [MIT License] [[/blob/master/LICENSE]].
+- Eye Dropper extension, the use is made possible through a released under a MIT License.
-ColorAdd, the use is made possible through a pro bono license.
+- ColorAdd, the use is made possible through a pro bono license.
 (Schools and universities are exempt from paying fees in a pro bono model, with this licensing in the education sector managed by the non-profit association ColorADD.Social.)

 ## Related technologies
 [🔗 ColorAdd](https://www.coloradd.net/en/coloradd-code/) - 🕵️‍♀️ Color identification system for color blind people. <br>